 A truncation exception is returned whenever non-pad characters are truncated.

-If there is a truncation exception, then the system does not call the function.
-The relevant indicator values are not set to the number of characters truncated.
+If there is a truncation exception, then the system does not call the procedure.

 |Teradata||the string is truncated silently and no truncation notification message is returned to the requestor.|